gdbroman/broman.blog/_posts/2020/2021-01-04-all-we-do-is-signal.md

 And on and on.
 Even not caring about signaling is a form of signaling - inescapable.

-All we do is signal, it's just a matter of how many layers of meta-cognition you want to obscure it with.
+All we do is signal; With how many layers of meta-cognition would you like to obscure it with?
+This is all it is.